GeoffMall/flow/README.md

 # Read from a file and output as JSON
 flow -in config.yaml -to json

-# Pretty-print JSON with colors
+# Disable colored output (colors are enabled by default)
-flow -in input.json -color
+flow -in input.json -no-color
 ```

 ## Alternatives